EPR Registration for Paper Waste - Benefits, Process & Fees

 Who grants the EPR certificate for paper waste?

-The Central Pollution Control Board (CPCB) or the respective State Pollution Control Board (SPCB) issues the EPR certificate upon a successful review.
+The Central Pollution Control Board (CPCB) or the respective State Pollution Control Board (SPCB) issues the EPR certificate after successful review and verification.